abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 in use in the OpenEdge community to compare to.
-All I found were some murmurs about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized, and a "Web 2.0 RIA" [product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed).
+All I found were some murmurs about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized (update: Phillip Molly Malone, a PSC employee has stated that it is coming in OE 11.2.0 in 2013), and a "Web 2.0 RIA" [product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed).